Volunteers

 • Clinic office help – assist staff with administrative tasks; make courtesy patient appointment-reminder phone calls

-• Clinic liaison – assist coordinating patient flow in clinics; direct patients to exam rooms; assist with patients’ general inquiries
+• Clinic liaison – assist coordinating patient flow in clinics; direct patients to exam rooms; assist with patients’ general inquiries; stock supplies

 • Waiting room – act as liaison between patients and their healthcare teams; assist with general inquiries; provide support/comfort to patients